Sarah Baartman: Public reception

-Some historians have subsequently expressed doubts on the veracity and independence of the statement that Baartman then made, although there remains no direct evidence that she was lying.
-She stated that she was not under restraint, had not been sexually abused and had come to London on her own free will.
-She also did not wish to return to her family and understood perfectly that she was guaranteed half of the profits.
-The case was therefore dismissed.
-She was questioned for three hours.
-Her statement contradicts accounts of her exhibitions made by Zachary Macaulay of the African Institution and other eyewitnesses.
-A written contract was produced, which has been suggested by some interested modern commentators to be a legal subterfuge.
+In 1810, the African Association in London took Cezar and Dunlop to court, citing Sara’s degradation and ill-treatment.
+Sara provided testimony in a three-hour interview conducted in Dutch.
+The Case of the Hottentot Venus was heard on 24 and 28 November 1810.
+She reportedly stated that she had agreed of her own free will to come to England for six years and that she was under no restraint.
+On her evidence, the case was dismissed.
+After the court case, Sara disappeared from the public gaze in London.

+Touring Britain and Ireland

 The publicity given by the court case increased Baartman's popularity as an exhibit.
 She later toured other parts of England and was exhibited at a fair in Limerick, Ireland in 1812.
 She also was exhibited at a fair at Bury St Edmunds in Suffolk.
 On 1 December 1811 Baartman was baptised at Manchester Cathedral and there is evidence that she got married on the same day.